confluentinc/cp-docker-images/docs/quickstart.rst

     docker logs control-center | grep Started

-  You should see the following
+  You should see the following:

   .. sourcecode:: bash